ProSpero: Active Learning for Robust Protein Design Beyond Wild-Type Neighborhoods: Introduction

 \begin{mdframed}[backgroundcolor=gray!10, linewidth=0.8pt] To meet these challenges, we introduce \ourfantasticmethod{}.
 Our main contributions are: \\ \textbf{(i)~A robust exploration framework}, to our knowledge the first to formulate iterative design of protein sequences as inference-time guidance of a pre-trained generative model by a surrogate updated in an active learning loop.
 This enables straightforward incorporation of biological priors encoded by the generative model, helping preserve biological plausibility even when surrogate-guided exploration extends beyond wild-type neighborhoods. \\ \textbf{(ii)~A targeted masking strategy}, which focuses edits on fitness-relevant residues while preserving structurally and functionally important sites.
 In contrast, prior approaches risk disrupting essential residues through random or uninformed masking. \\ \textbf{(iii)~Biologically-constrained Sequential Monte Carlo (SMC) sampling}, offering a novel strategy to incorporate explicit biological priors into inference-time guidance in discrete sequence space.
 Restricting proposals to amino acids with properties similar to their wild-type counterparts increases the likelihood of retrieving high-fitness sequences in novel regions of the search space, where the surrogate may be misspecified. \end{mdframed}

 We conduct extensive experiments across diverse protein fitness landscapes and demonstrate that \ourfantasticmethod{} consistently approaches the Pareto frontier between candidate sequence fitness and novelty, while preserving biological plausibility.
 We perform ablation studies under varying degrees of proxy misspecification to assess the contribution of individual components to the overall robustness of our method.
+Code is available at \href{https://github.com/szczurek-lab/ProSpero}{https://github.com/szczurek-lab/ProSpero}.